During profit repatriation from China, there are specific compliance requirements for each channel the foreign invested entity (FIE) may choose.

 For repatriation of accumulated profits in the other year, the profit distribution resolution should be reached prior to the special audit.

-They can enjoy the preferential withholding tax rates upon withholding tax filing without pre-approval from the tax bureaus.
-However, the tax bureau will conduct supervision of the application afterwards.
+They can enjoy the preferential withholding tax rates upon withholding tax filing without needing pre-approval from the tax bureaus.
+However, they should still gather and retain relevant materials pursuant to relevant laws and regulations for future inspection, and the tax bureau may conduct follow-up supervision afterwards.

 In practice, some companies may pay all withholding tax at once during the annual CIT reconciliation process.
-However, this is not suggested considering the compliance risks.
+However, this is not advised – considering the compliance risks.